w3c/wpub/AUDIOBOOKS_EXPLAINER.md

 * A format where the user can always find their position
 * A format where the user knows how long is remaining in the chapter/section/audiobook
 * A format that can be streamed, offlined, and downloaded
+* A format with clear metadata supported for user libraries (title, author, narrator, cover, duration, etc.)

 ## Considered Alternatives